 Source: J. Carter Brown Library, "Early Maps of the American South," A compleat map of North-Carolina from an actual survey by Captn.
 Collet, Governor of Fort Johnston (by John Abraham Bayly, 1700)

 William Byrd II recorded a visit with the Saponi on the Meherrin River in 1728.
 By that time, they had moved east from the Piedmont of Virginia and Carolina, merging previously-separate groups that shared the common Siouan language.
-Some came from a one-time "Totero Town" of Albemarle County near Scottsville.
+Some came from a one-time "Totero Town" of Albemarle County near Scottsville; others may have been descendants of people displaced from Monacan towns on the James River between the Fall Line and the Blue Ridge.

-Relocation and consolidation provided greater capacity to defend against attacks from Cherokee from the west and Iroquois from the north:3
+Relocation and consolidation provided greater capacity for the Siouan-speaking groups to defend against attacks from Iroquian-speaking Cherokee from the west and the six Haudenosaunee tribes (now including the Tuscarora) from the north:3

 William Mayo's 1728 map of the "dividing line" boundary between Virginia-Carolina showed the Occaneechi Trading Path downstream from the Ackoneechy Island